SoftwareAG/adabas-natural-education-package/README.md

 It is used in application development and deployment environment known for ease of-use, cross-platform portability and developer productivity.
 It is as well available for mainframe, Linux®, UNIX® and Windows® (LUW) platforms.

 ### Steps to using the virtual machine
- * Download the Virtual machine image file from the TECHcommunity website (the link will be added in the near future)
+ * Download the Virtual machine image file from the TECHcommunity website
- * Run the 'Adabas and Natural' cheatsheets from Help menu
+ * Run the 'Adabas and Natural' cheatsheets from Help->cheatsheets menu
  * Tutorials :

     - <b>First program: Hello World !</b>